 Preventing Bitter Cucumbers

-There is still some disagreement about what causes the bitterness to spread into the fruits, but it seems to point to some type of stress while the cucumbers are growing.
+There is still some disagreement about what causes the bitterness to spread into the fruits, but it seems to point to types of stress while the cucumbers are growing.
 So although we cannot correct the problem after the fact, we can try and avoid the following 3 growing conditions that are potential culprits of bitter cucumbers.

-Some reliable varieties are: ‛Armenian', ‛Diva', 'Eversweet' (any variety with "sweet" in the name), ‛Improved Long Green' and ‛Lemon'.
+Finally, look for varieties that are well-suited to your area and that are labeled "non-bitter".
+Some reliable varieties are 'Marketmore 97', 'Diva', 'Eversweet' (any variety with "sweet" in the name), 'Long Green Improved', and the heirloom 'Lemon'.

 What to Do with Bitter Cucumbers